RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: Experiments

 \subsection{Computational Efficiency}

-To assess the efficiency of \textsc{RewardFlow}, we compare the runtime of its core components (state graph construction and backward reward propagation) against other major phases of the RL training loop.
-Figure~\ref{fig: efficiency} demonstrates that graph construction and process reward shaping incur at most 2.4 seconds across the three evaluated environments, representing a highly efficient and negligible overhead compared to the much more time-consuming phases of trajectory rollout collection and policy gradient updates.
-Further detailed timing results are reported in Appendix~\ref{app: training efficiency}.
+We compare the runtime of its core (state graph construction and backward reward propagation) against other major components of the RL training loop with Qwen2.5-3B.
+Figure~\ref{fig:efficiency} shows that graph construction and process reward shaping incur at most 2.39 seconds across the three evaluated environments, a highly efficient overhead relative to the substantially more expensive phases of trajectory rollout collection and policy gradient updates.
+Further details are reported in Appendix~\ref{app: training efficiency}.